-- main brain is RPi3 running the code linked above.
+- the main brain is RPi3 running the code linked above.
 The only hack is to run the wrapper script after boot (I’ve just used

 .profileto do so).

 - ATX power supply is used as it is cheap, readily available and reasonably safe.
-It is taking advantage of availability of standby rail to power RPi and normal +5V rail for powering VFD.
+It is taking advantage of the availability of standby rail to power RPi and normal +5V rail for powering VFD.

 All internal components